Nick-Tallguy/LearnOSM-language-helper/README.md

 5. Amend the paths so they are the same as on your computer (you only have to do this once).
 6. Open a terminal in the **LearnOSM-language-helper** folder
 7. and type **./LearnOSM-helper-bash.sh** - then hit **Enter** or **Return** on your keyboard.
 (The "./" at the start is important)
-8. If all goes well you should find you now have three files in your **LearnOSM-language-helper/scripts/output/** folder.
+8. If all goes well you should find you now have several files in your **LearnOSM-language-helper/scripts/output/** folder.

 Adding a new language
 ---------------------